Aisle5Oakland/aisle5oakland.github.io/_beermenu/08-Gilman-Champ-Rochaux.md

  - is_strong: " "
  - is_sweet: "True"
  - is_balanced: " "
- - is_light_crisp: " "
+ - is_light_crisp: "True"
  - is_creamy: " "
  - is_hoppy: " "
  - is_extra_hoppy: ""
  - is_light: " "
  - is_malty: " "
- - is_sour: "True"
+ - is_sour: " "
  - is_fruity: "True"
-long_desc: "Tart, fruity, cloudy, complex.
-Wheat malt and house saison yeast fermented with a half-ton of nectarines.
+long_desc: "Wheat malt and house saison yeast fermented with a half-ton of nectarines.
 Complex, dry finish."
 ---